longieirl/BUILD-with-docker/README.md

 ```

 ### TODO
-- Automate entire setup using vagrant/fig
+- [ ] Automate entire setup using vagrant/fig
-- Use docker-compose for creating containers i.e. using the scale option for the replica creation
+- [ ] Use docker-compose for creating containers i.e. using the scale option for the replica creation
-- Stop/start scripts to persist data between container restarts, all data is lost each time setup.sh is run
+- [ ] Stop/start scripts to persist data between container restarts, all data is lost each time setup.sh is run
-- Make the various dockerfiles, scripts etc...more configurable
+- [ ] Make the various dockerfiles, scripts etc...more configurable i.e. taking NPM version as a parameter
+- [ ] Hosting this on AWS and other cloud solutions